HumanSignal/label-studio/docs/source/guide/start.md

 heartexlabs/label-studio:latest label-studio
 ```

 By specifying the environment variable `LABEL_STUDIO_LOCAL_FILES_DOCUMENT_ROOT=/label-studio/files`, Label Studio only scans this directory for local files.

+!!! attention "important"
-Heartex highly recommends you explicitly specify a `LABEL_STUDIO_LOCAL_FILES_DOCUMENT_ROOT` path to secure the volume access from the Docker container to your local machine.
+    Heartex recommends you explicitly specify a `LABEL_STUDIO_LOCAL_FILES_DOCUMENT_ROOT` path to secure the volume access from the Docker container to your local machine.

 Place files in the specified source directory (`./myfiles` in this example) and reference that directory when you set up [local storage](storage.html#Local_storage).
 For more information about using volume mounts in Docker, see the [Docker documentation on volumes](https://docs.docker.com/storage/volumes/).